Belgian Society for Operations Research

 ORBEL is governed by a president, with two-year term, who presides the Board of Administration, consisting of about 10 persons elected by the members of the Executive Committee, including the President, the Vice President and for one year the President Elect.

-Currently (2016), ORBEL has over a 100 members - both professors and researchers from universities, as well as professionals working in industry or government.
+Currently (2016), ORBEL has over 100 members - both professors and researchers from universities, as well as professionals working in industry or government.

 Jointly with the Italian Operations Research Society and the French Operations Research Society, ORBEL publishes 4OR - A Quarterly Journal of Operations Research, in which methodological and applied papers are published as well as surveys on topic particularly relevant in the field of operations research.
 The society’s publisher is Springer.

 Until 2001, ORBEL was responsible for the publication of the scientific journal JORBEL, the Belgian Journal of Operations Research, Statistics, and Computer Science.

 Once a year, usually at the end of January, ORBEL organizes a scientific conference, attended by about 120 participants.

 During its conference, ORBEL announces two awards: (i) the ORBEL award for the best master thesis in operations research published by a Belgian university, (ii) the Wolsey award for the best OR related open source implementation.